When should I get life insurance?

 But when you start looking more closely at how life insurance works, you might find delaying in the short term could prove to be a ‘false economy’.

 The cost of delaying life insurance

-It’s human nature to put off big life decisions, but when it comes to life insurance this could affect the cost of premiums if you delay arranging the cover you need.
-The example below illustrates the difference in premiums as you get older, by comparing the premiums for a 35-year-old and a 45-year-old, taking out a policy on the same day:
+It’s human nature to put off life's big decisions, but when it comes to life insurance, taking too long to take out a policy can increase the cost of premiums if you delay arranging the cover you need.
+The example below illustrates the difference in premiums as you get older by comparing the premiums for a 35-year-old and a 45-year-old who've taken out a policy on the same day:

 |£150,000 cover for 20 years||Premium|

-A great way to find out how much cover you might need for your situation is to use our Life Insurance Calculator.
+Finally, a great way to find out how much cover you might need for your situation is to use our Life insurance calculator.
 You can also get a life insurance quote and find out in just a couple of minutes what your premiums could look like.

 *Poll conducted in January 2017 with 1,000 parents from around the UK